rsksmart/devportal-1.0/guides/rif-relay/integrate.md

 ### Using a Relay Provider

-Another option is to use Relay through a Relay Provider.
+Another option is to use RIF Relay through a Relay Provider.
 A Relay Provider is a web3 provider and all transactions and calls are handled through it.
 Under the hood, the Relay Provider uses a Relay Client instance to interact with the Relay Server.

 Here's a sample typescript snippet for deploying a Smart Wallet address as well as relaying a transaction through the use of the Relay Provider.